ashrayasjp/ahaarfull/README.md

 # 🍴 Ahaar – Catering Service Platform

-Ahaar is a full-stack web application for online catering services where customers can caterers can connect.
+Ahaar is a full-stack web application for online catering services where customers and caterers can connect.

 ## Features
 - User login and signup